bhavini-lakhotia/bhavini-lakhotia/README.md

 - 👋 Hi, I’m @bhavini-lakhotia
-- 👀 I’m interested in Web Development, Cyber Security and Competitive Programming
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Data Structures and Algorithms, Web Design and Web Development, FullStack with React Specialization
-- 📫 Reach me on LinkedIn : https://www.linkedin.com/in/bhavini-lakhotia-54413b235/
+- 📫 Reach me on LinkedIn : https://www.linkedin.com/in/bhavini-lakhotia/

 <!---
 bhavini-lakhotia/bhavini-lakhotia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.